38 Types of Spiders in Maryland

 And while they might look similar to the real black widow spider, they’re not as vicious and are harmless.

-These types of spiders in Maryland can be found in many different habitats, but you’ll commonly find them inside houses where they like to hide out around windows and doors, so always make sure you check for these guys before entering a building.
+These types of spiders in Maryland can be found in many different habitats, but you’ll commonly find them inside houses where they hide out around windows and doors, so always make sure you check for these guys before entering a building.

 35. Spitting Spider